FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 What is burn multiple and how does it relate to burn rate?

-Burn multiple = net burn / net new ARR.
+Burn multiple = net burn rate / net new ARR.
 It measures how efficiently you convert spending into revenue growth.
-A burn multiple below 1x is excellent (you’re adding more ARR than you’re burning).
+A multiple below 1x is excellent (you’re adding more ARR than you’re burning).
 Between 1–2x is acceptable at early stage.
 Above 2x means you’re spending too much relative to growth.
 It’s the efficiency layer on top of raw burn rate.

 Should I include my salary in burn rate?